Your Ultimate LMS Pricing Comparison Guide

 Why it’s important to switch your mindset

-If you find yourself locked in a contract with hidden fees that reveal themselves over time, you might end up in a position where money is pulled from other areas of your organisation to pay for it.
-You run the risk of choosing a particular pricing model that doesn’t include the features you need or can’t scale as your user base grows.
+If you find yourself locked in a contract with hidden fees that slowly reveal themselves over time, you might end up in a position where money is pulled from other areas of your organisation to pay for it.
+You run the risk of choosing a particular LMS pricing model that doesn’t include the features you need or can’t scale as your user base grows.

-Popular LMS pricing models
+Understanding LMS pricing models

 To avoid paying up to 59% more than you expect, you need to conduct due diligence before committing to a price point for an LMS.
 A comprehensive LMS Pricing Comparison Guide will be your best friend in this process.